clauszitzelsberger/Navigation_RL/README.md

 # Navigation_RL
-Udacity's Deep Reinforcement Learning Nanodegree Project Navigation: Training an agent to navigate and collect bananas in a large, square world.
+Udacity's Deep Reinforcement Learning Nanodegree Project "Navigation": Training an agent to navigate and collect bananas in a large, square world.